eyalabraham/8bit-TCPIP/README.md

     - remove all assert() and replace with error handling code
     - before forwarding packet to IP layer, check that the dest.
 IP matches our IP if not there is a possible mis-configured ARP table somewhere
-2. A way trace packet drops
+2. A way to trace packet drops
 3.  interface_link_state() should call the link state function through a pointer, the current implementation calls the enc26j60 function directly
 4. Add code to interface_link_state() or other function to set link state in the interface